Dr Daniel Lock

 - Mcdonald, H., Leckie, C., Karg, A., Zubcevic-Basic, N. and Lock, D., 2016.
 Segmenting initial fans of a new team: A taxonomy of sport early adopters.
 Journal of Consumer Behaviour, 15, 136-148.

 - Karg, A. and Lock, D., 2016.
-New media development and strategies for mega events: The Olympics and FIFA World Cup.
-In: Frawley, S. and Adair, D., eds.
-Managing Mega Events.
+New media development and strategies for sport mega-events: The Olympic Games and the Football World Cup.
+In: Frawley, S., ed.
+Managing Sport Mega-Events.
 New York: Palgrave-Macmillan.

 - Lock, D., 2015.
 The implications of “Sports teams and their communities” for my research in sport management.
 In: Cunningham, G., Fink, J. and Doherty, A., eds.
 Routledge Handbook of Theory in Sport Management.
 London: Routledge.